JuDFTteam/aiida-fleur/docs/source/user_guide/calculations/inpgen_plugin.rst

 Errors
 '''''''
-When a certain error appears, the calculation finishes with a non-zero exit status.
+When a certain error appears, the calculation finishes with a non-zero :ref:`exit code<exit_codes>`.

 +-----------+--------------------------------------------------+
 | Exit code | Reason                                           |